 ABOUT

 My practice investigates how identity constructs itself under conditions of perceptual and psychological instability.
-The work emerges from lived experience of dissociative consciousness - states where stable selfhood, object permanence, and meaning-making systems regularly thin or collapse.
+The work emerges from lived experience of dissociative consciousness, states where stable selfhood, object permanence, and meaning-making systems regularly thin or collapse.
 Painting becomes both diagnostic tool and constructive method: a means of validating existence through material engagement while simultaneously mapping the instability that necessitates such validation.

 Education